Summer Camp FAQs

 needs please send an afternoon snack.

-• Do not allow your child to bring toys and/or valuables (electronics included) unless special arrangements have been made with camp supervisor.
-Our
+- Do not allow your child to bring toys and/or valuables (electronics included) unless special arrangements have been made with camp supervisor.
+Our facility and staff will not be held responsible for items that are lost, broken or stolen.

-• Toy weapons, knives and guns are not permitted.
+- Toy weapons, knives and guns are not permitted.

-• Do not send money with campers, unless pre-approved by camp supervisor
+- Do not send money with campers, unless pre-approved by camp supervisor.

-Camp staff will not be responsible for holding any items that should not have
+Camp staff will not be responsible for holding any items that should not have been brought to camp.